 The FOA stands for the Fiber Optic Association, an international group.
 The FOA bears the torch when it comes to providing practitioners the best skills in fiber optics handling.
 There are a couple of ways to be certified with the FOA.
 The first one is to get some training at an FOA approved institution.
-These schools provide fiber optics courses that are based on FOA standards where you will be mentored by experienced fiber optic technicians.
+These institutions give you fiber optics courses that are backed by FOA standards where you will be mentored by experienced fiber optic technicians.
 After finishing this course, you are now competent of the skills and knowledge required by the FOA; thus, you are given a fiber optic technician certification.

 The second way to get a certification is to finish a “Work to Cert” program.
-This program is focused on fiber optic technicians who are already in the field but are not yet certified.
-Once they prove that they meet the FOA standards, they are granted certification.
+This program is intended for fiber optic technicians who are already working in the industry but are not yet certified.
+Once they prove that they meet the FOA standards, they are granted certification

 Pursue Any of These FOA Certifications

 The FOA also gives you options for Industry-Based Certifications (IBC).
-These are exam-based, offers accreditations by third parties, and are often developed by private institutions.
-The FOA, on the other hand, has two basic fiber optic technician certifications.
-The FOA also offers these specialist certifications:
+These are exam-based, and offers accreditations by third parties, and are often developed by private institutions.
+The FOA, on the other-hand, has two basic fiber optic technician certifications.
+The FOA also offers the following specialist certifications:

-The Certified Fiber Optic Technician (CFOT) certification is given to those who have a general knowledge of fiber optics that can be used in almost every application.
+The Certified Fiber Optic Technician (CFOT) certification is given to those who have the basic knowledge of fiber optics and can be used in general applications.

-The Certified Premises Cabling Technician (CPCT) certification is granted to those who already have an expertise in the installation of fiber optic cable in buildings, as well as campus networks.
+The Certified Premises Cabling Technician (CPCT) certification is given to individuals who already have an expertise in the installation of fiber optic cable in buildings and in campuses.
 This certification mostly applies to those working in enterprise networks (LANs), such as in security and management systems.

-The Certified Fiber Optic Specialist (CFOS) certifications are based on two categories: skills-based and applications-based.
-The former focuses on installation and testing of fiber optic cables; while the latter is more targeted on specific processes connected to fiber optic applications.
+The Certified Fiber Optic Specialist (CFOS) certifications are founded on two categories: those based on skills and those on applications.
+CFOT focuses on installation and testing of fiber optic cables; while CPCT is more focused on specific processes behind fiber optic applications.